-Email verification This is sent to the user to confirm their email address when 'Require email verification during signup' is toggled to yes in Settings > Manage user sign up flow.
+This sends a code to the user to confirm their email address when 'Require email verification during signup' is toggled to yes in Settings > Sign up process.
 This template cannot be deactivated at the template level.

 You can add a new template in two ways.